-At Hartpury there is a policy for a minimum average requirement of 12 hours/week contact time over the course of the full undergraduate programme.
+At Hartpury, there is a commitment for a minimum average requirement of 15 hours/week contact time over the Foundation Year and Year One of the full undergraduate programme.
 This contact time encompasses a range of face to face activities as described below.
 Teaching on the programme is a mixture of scheduled and independent learning which will enable learning outcomes to be achieved and demonstrated.

 Scheduled learning includes lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork; external visits; work based learning.
 Scheduled sessions may vary slightly depending on the module choices made.
+Within the Foundation Year a feature will be the facilitated workshops and individual study, enabling students to benefit from small-group study.